 I stopped struggling instantly.
 I am going to be in a lot of trouble for assaulting a teacher!
-Wow, expelled on my first day of College, I just beat another of my records.
+Wow, I was going to get expelled on my first day, I just beat another of my records.
 If I thought that Mr. Bentlen would accept it, then I would apologise.
 But it’s highly unlikely that he would so I’m not going to waste my breath.

 “You shouldn’t have been fighting in the first place.”
 Mr. Bentlen said, bringing my attention back to him.

 “I don’t want to hear it.”
 Mr Bentlen said “Let me guess, they started it right?”
 He paused and looked at me, only just realising what I had actually said.
 “Wait, what did you just say?”
 He asked.

 “I said, I know.
 I know I shouldn’t have been fighting in the first place.”
 He looked stunned, clearly not expecting me to agree with him so easily.
 “Although they did start it.”
 I added.
 He fixed me with a stern look and ignored that last comment.

 “Well I hope you understand that I still have to call the police.
 It’s procedure.”
 He didn’t mean the human police of course; we would never be able to explain how a seemingly normal 18 year old woman managed to beat up a group of rugby players all by herself, it would only result in the humans keeping a close eye on the Academy, which is the last thing we need.

 “I understand.”
 He regarded me cautiously, trying to figure out why I was taking this so well.
 When he seemed to have decided that I didn’t have an ulterior motive, he let go of me slowly and took out his phone.

 “Don’t go wandering off.”
 He said to me sternly.

 “I won’t.”
 There wouldn’t be much point.